sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 of a Merkle tree.
 This composition is the basis of the Leighton-Micali Signature (LMS) method.
 The root node of the LMS Merkle tree defines its public key.
-[RFC8554]_ also provides HSS, a hypertree composition of multiple LMS trees, where the leaves of LMS trees sign the public keys of other LMS trees.
+[RFC8554]_ also provides HSS, a hypertree composition of multiple LMS trees, where the leaves of LMS trees sign the public keys of subsequent LMS trees.
 Table :ref:`HSS/LMS logical components <pubkey/hss_lms/comp_table>` shows an overview of these components and their Botan implementation.